WWE – Wrestlemania 34 (Cert 15)

 WWE Smackdown Women’s Title Match – Charlotte Flair (c) vs. Asuka

-After winning the first ever Women’s Royal Rumble, Asuka had a big choice to make and despite being on RAW, she chose SD women’s champ Charlotte at Fastlane for her title match.
+After winning the first ever Women’s Royal Rumble, my Goddess Asuka had a big choice to make and despite being on RAW, she chose SD women’s champ Charlotte at Fastlane for her title match.
 Let’s face it, this was always going to be the better match up and Charlotte is higher up on the management’s favourites list so this was inevitable, but as a fan of both I’m not complaining.

 The story of course is Asuka’s undefeated streak potentially coming to an end and with everyone else having fallen to the Empress of Tomorrow, maybe Asuka was about to meet her match.
 Work wise, this was fantastic with both ladies busting our big moves among some fine technical wrestling, and the build up to the finish was great, leading to this being an early show stealer.